Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Analysis

-\para{The view of a client} We construct a sequence~$\pi_i$ from $\sigma$ as follows.
+We construct a sequence~$\pi_i$ from $\sigma$ as follows.
 Let $o$ be the operation committed by $C_i$ which has the highest sequence number among those operations of $C_i$ that have been confirmed by some client~$C_k$ (including $C_i$).
-Define $\alpha_i$ to be the sequence of operations confirmed by $C_k$ up to and including~$o$.
+Let $\alpha_i$ be a sequence of operations constructed as follows.
+It contains all operations confirmed by $C_k$ up to and including~$o$; if $C_i$ has confirmed $o$, then append the operations that $C_i$ has confirmed after~$o$ (if any).

 Furthermore, let $\beta_i$ be the sequence of operations committed by $C_i$ with a sequence number higher than that of~$o$.
 Then $\pi_i$ is the concatenation of $\alpha_i$ and~$\beta_i$.

-Observe that by definition, no client has confirmed operations from~$\beta_i$.
+Observe that by definition, every operation in $\alpha_i$ has been confirmed by \emph{some} client and \emph{no} client has confirmed operations from~$\beta_i$.

-\begin{lemma} The sequence $\pi_i$ is a view of $\sigma$ at $C_i$ w.r.t.~$F'$. \end{lemma}
+\begin{lemma} The sequence $\pi_i$ is a view of $\sigma$ at $C_i$ w.r.t.~$G$. \end{lemma}

 \begin{proof} Note that $\pi_i$ is defined through a sequence of operations that are contained in~$\sigma$.
 Hence $\pi_i$ is sequential by construction.